Morgan Stanley Maintains Endava plc - ADR (DAVA) Overweight Recommendation

 What is the Fund Sentiment?

-There are 352 funds or institutions reporting positions in Endava plc - ADR.
-This is an increase of 1 owner(s) or 0.28% in the last quarter.
-Average portfolio weight of all funds dedicated to DAVA is 0.52%, an increase of 10.44%.
-Total shares owned by institutions increased in the last three months by 2.20% to 41,550K shares.
-The put/call ratio of DAVA is 1.69, indicating a bearish outlook.
+There are 348 funds or institutions reporting positions in Endava plc - ADR.
+This is a decrease of 3 owner(s) or 0.85% in the last quarter.
+Average portfolio weight of all funds dedicated to DAVA is 0.52%, an increase of 12.19%.
+Total shares owned by institutions increased in the last three months by 2.53% to 41,520K shares.
+The put/call ratio of DAVA is 2.01, indicating a bearish outlook.

 What are Other Shareholders Doing?